loda-lang/loda-lang.github.io/list6.markdown

 * [A313717](https://oeis.org/A313717) ([program](/edit/?oeis=313717)): Coordination sequence Gal.6.151.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313718](https://oeis.org/A313718) ([program](/edit/?oeis=313718)): Coordination sequence Gal.6.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313719](https://oeis.org/A313719) ([program](/edit/?oeis=313719)): Coordination sequence Gal.5.116.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313720](https://oeis.org/A313720) ([program](/edit/?oeis=313720)): Coordination sequence Gal.6.153.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313721](https://oeis.org/A313721) ([program](/edit/?oeis=313721)): Coordination sequence Gal.5.129.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313722](https://oeis.org/A313722) ([program](/edit/?oeis=313722)): Coordination sequence Gal.6.248.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313729](https://oeis.org/A313729) ([program](/edit/?oeis=313729)): Coordination sequence Gal.6.134.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313730](https://oeis.org/A313730) ([program](/edit/?oeis=313730)): Coordination sequence Gal.6.234.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313738](https://oeis.org/A313738) ([program](/edit/?oeis=313738)): Coordination sequence Gal.6.158.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313739](https://oeis.org/A313739) ([program](/edit/?oeis=313739)): Coordination sequence Gal.6.159.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313745](https://oeis.org/A313745) ([program](/edit/?oeis=313745)): Coordination sequence Gal.6.199.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313746](https://oeis.org/A313746) ([program](/edit/?oeis=313746)): Coordination sequence Gal.5.113.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313752](https://oeis.org/A313752) ([program](/edit/?oeis=313752)): Coordination sequence Gal.5.300.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313753](https://oeis.org/A313753) ([program](/edit/?oeis=313753)): Coordination sequence Gal.6.253.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.